shatindle/anti-leakgirls-bot/README.md

 - Give it a description.
 Again, this is just for your information.
 - Set the "redirect uri" to https://not-an-aardvark.github.io/reddit-oauth-helper/ (we will change this later, we just need it set to this so we can generate a refresh token for the app).
 - Click create app
+- Leave this tab open (we'll come back to it later to change the redirect uri).

 You now have a reddit app for the bot to use.
 Write down the client ID and secret - we will need these later.  __Protect them both__ - do not share them or post them publicly.
 We need to generate a refresh token and to allow the API to talk to Reddit.